tylerjwoodfin/remindmail/README.md

 - easily manage your To Do list from anywhere in the terminal
 - schedule one-time or recurring reminders
-- automatically sync scheduled reminders as a plaintext file with Dropbox, Google Drive, Nextcloud, or any other Cloud Storage provider using [rclone](https://rclone.org/install/)
 - schedule commands (your crontab can't run every 2 weeks as easily!)

 # notable dependencies